chenweixiang/chenweixiang.github.io/_posts/2016-03-23-telecom-gsm.md

 # Mobile Station (MS)

-The MT plus any TE constitutes the Mobile Station, MS. That's:
-MS = MT + TE
+The MT plus any TE constitutes the Mobile Station (MS).
+That's: **MS = MT + TE**.

 The following figure is **Figure 1: PLMN Access Reference Configuration (in A/Gb mode and GERAN Iu mode)** from **TS 24.002-810 PLMN Access Reference Configuration**:

 ![R8_PLMN_Access_Reference_Configuration_in_A-Gb_mode_and_GERAN_Iu_mode](/assets/R8_PLMN_Access_Reference_Configuration_in_A-Gb_mode_and_GERAN_Iu_mode.png)

 There are two types of MT:

-* MT0 includes functions belonging to the functional group MT, with support of no terminal interfaces.
+* **MT0** includes functions belonging to the functional group MT, with support of no terminal interfaces.
-* MT2 includes functions belonging to the functional group MT, and with an interface that complies with the **3GPP TS 27.00z** series Terminal Adaptation Function specifications.
+* **MT2** includes functions belonging to the functional group MT, and with an interface that complies with the **3GPP TS 27.00z** series Terminal Adaptation Function specifications.
 Accordingly, the interchange circuit mapping at the MT2 to TE interface shall comply with the ITU-T V.24 recommendation; while the physical implementation shall conform either to the ITU-T V.28, or to the IrDA IrPHY Physical signalling standard specification, or to the PCMCIA 2.1, or to the PC-Card 3.0, electrical specification or to later revisions.

     * TS 27.001 - General on Terminal Adaptation Functions (TAF) for Mobile Stations (MS)
     * TS 27.002 - Terminal Adaptation Functions (TAF) for services using asynchronous bearer capabilities